-Elon Musk admits Tesla braking flaw
+Elon Musk to fix Tesla 'braking flaw'

 The news comes as a driver was killed in a Tesla Model S, which veered off the road into a pond.

-It is not yet clear whether autonomous mode was involved in the accident, which happened near the city of San Ramon in California on Sunday evening.
+It is not yet clear whether the car's Autopilot mode was in use during the accident, which happened near the city of San Ramon in California on Sunday evening.

+The semi-autonomous Autopilot can brake, accelerate and steer by itself under certain conditions but is not intended to operate independently and the driver is meant to have their hands on the wheel at all times.

 The driver was identified as 34-year-old Keith Leung.